influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 Before we write any code lets look at the lifecycle of a socket UDF

-1. The UDF process is started, independtly from Kapacitor.
+1. The UDF process is started, independently from Kapacitor.
 2. The process listens on a unix domain socket.
 3. Kapacitor connects to the socket and queries basic information about the UDFs options.
 4. A Kapacitor task is enabled that uses the UDF and Kapacitor makes a new connection to the socket.
 5. The task reads and writes data over the socket connection.
-6. If the task is stopped of any reason the socket connection is closed.
+6. If the task is stopped for any reason the socket connection is closed.

 ### The Main method

 We need to write a program that starts up and listens on a socket.
-The following code is a main function that listens on a socket at a default path, or on an custom path specified as the `-socket` flag.
+The following code is a main function that listens on a socket at a default path, or on a custom path specified as the `-socket` flag.

 ```go